Logius-standaarden/fsc-core/draft-fsc-core-00.md

 1. Create an array of bytes arrays called `grantByteArrays`
 1. For each Grant in `contract.content.grants`
    1. Create a byte array named `grantBytes`
    1. Convert the value of each field of the Grant to bytes.
 Append these bytes to the `grantBytes` in the same order as the fields are defined in the [OpenAPI Specification definition](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml).
-      If the value is a list; Create a byte array called `fieldBytes`, append the bytes of each item of the list to `fieldBytes`, sort `fieldBytes` in ascending order and append `fieldBytes` to `grantBytes`.
    1. Append `grantBytes` to `grantByteArrays`
 1. Sort the byte arrays in `grantByteArrays` in ascending order
 1. Append the bytes of `grantByteArrays` to `contentBytes`.